 Farm to School Equipment and Infrastructure Grant Program

-ODA has selected six awardees for the Farm to School Equipment and Infrastructure Grant Program.
+In 2021, ODA selected six awardees for the Farm to School Equipment and Infrastructure Grant Program.
 The goal of this competitive program is to help Oregon farmers, ranchers, seafood harvesters, and food processors get more of their local products into more of Oregon’s participating National School Lunch Programs, Child and Adult Care Food Programs, and approved Summer Food Service Programs.

 House Bill (HB) 2579 expanded the Farm to School Grant Program to include assistance with equipment and infrastructure necessary for producers and processors to scale into school markets.
 Grant funds helped support farm and food business improvements such as: a new well to irrigate crops and extend the growing season; a commercial mixer to scale up production; and cold storage to improve the quality and freshness of storage crops.
 HB 2579 originally included $500,000 in grant funds, but due to the state’s economic downturn the grant program was reduced to $250,000.